 The human leukocyte antigen (HLA) complex, encoded by the HLA gene family, plays a critical role in immunity.
 The HLA proteins are present on the surface of most cells and help the immune system to recognize foreign substances, such as viral and bacterial peptides.
-The HLA genes, located on chromosome 6, are highly polymorphic.
-HLA-A*3101 and HLA-B*1502 are two alleles that have been associated with severe cutaneous adverse drug reactions (cADRs), including Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN).
-Carbamazepine, lamotrigine, and phenytoin are some of the antiepileptic drugs most commonly associated with cADRs.
+HLA-B*1502 and HLA-A*3101 are two alleles that have been associated with severe cutaneous adverse drug reactions (cADRs), including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), when taking certain mood stabilizers.
+Carbamazepine, oxcarbazepine, lamotrigine, and phenytoin are some of the antiepileptic drugs most commonly associated with cADRs.

-What do the data say about HLA-B*1502 and adverse events with carbamazepine and phenytoin?
+What do the data say about HLA polymorphisms and carbamazepine-induced SJS/TEN?

-What do the data say about HLA-A*3101 and adverse events with carbamazepine and phenytoin?
+What do the data say about HLA polymorphisms and oxcarbazepine-induced SJS/TEN?

-What do the data say about HLA polymorphisms and lamotrigine-induced adverse events?
+What do the data say about HLA polymorphisms and lamotrigine-induced SJS/TEN?